OrestisStefanou/OrestisStefanou.github.io/_posts/2025-07-20-Investor-Chatbot.md

 ---

-## Endpoint
+### Endpoint

 ### POST `/chat/extract_topic_and_tags`

 Extracts the main topic and relevant financial context tags (sector, industry, stock symbols, etc.) from a user's question.
 This is typically used as a preprocessing step before generating a chat response.
-You can check [this](topic_tag_extractor.md) for more details on how this works behind the scenes.

-## Request Body
+### Request Body

 | Field        | Type   | Required | Description                                               |
 | ------------ | ------ | -------- | --------------------------------------------------------- |